 Visitation is defined as the presence of any person, not assigned to the room they are visiting, in the living quarters of a resident student.
-All non-student guests visiting the residence halls must be registered consistent with Student Life policies.
+All non-student guests visiting the residence halls must be registered consistent with Residence Life & Housing policies.
 Guests visiting overnight may only stay if all roommates are in agreement, and the length of time for overnight visits is limited to three consecutive nights.
 Violations of this policy can be reported to RAs, GRCs, or assistant directors.
 The University reserves the right to revoke guest privileges for behavior that is violating university policy.
 The University reserves the right to suspend or amend this policy at any time to protect the health and safety of the university community.
-Standard sanction: residence hall probation.
-Repeated violations may result in suspension from the residence halls.
+Standard sanction: residence halls.